SuperDude88/MenuReloadPlugin/README.md

 ## Usage

-Hold `L + R + X` to reload the menu and refresh any new or changed apps.
+Hold `L3 + R3 + ZL` (press the sticks) to reload the menu and refresh any new or changed apps.

-Hold `L + R + B` to do a full restart.
+Hold `L3 + R3 + L + R` to do a full restart.
 Takes longer than a reload, but also refreshes plugins.

 ## Building